bpftrace/bpftrace/docs/reference_guide.md

 Default: 4096

 This is the maximum number of keys that can be stored in a map.
 Increasing the value will consume more memory and increase startup times.
 There are some cases where you will want to: for example, sampling stack traces, recording timestamps for each page, etc.

+## 9. Clang Environment Variables

+bpftrace compiles programs with clang.
+Thus environment variable affecting clang can be used.
+For example, if header files are included from a non-default directory, the `CPATH` or `C_INCLUDE_PATH` environment variables can be set to allow clang to locate the files.
+See clang documentation for more information on these environment variables and their usage.

 # Language